 Yoga is a practice that invites us to center our energy through pranayama (breathwork) and asana (postures) and is wildly beneficial for body, mind and soul.
 It promotes relaxation while building strength and offers inspiration to live more mindfully in our everyday lives.

 Why CBD and Yoga Make the Perfect Pair

 CBD is an awesome complement to yoga.
-This non-psychoactive cannabinoid has shown to have an astounding effect on our central nervous system, helping calm the mind and reset the soul.
-One of the most popular reasons people use CBD, after all, is to reduce anxiety.
+This non-psychoactive cannabinoid has shown to have an astounding effect on our endocannabinoid system, helping to promote a calm mind and bring balance to the body.

 What happens when you combine yoga and CBD together?